fullstackleo777/parrot-os-fine-tuning/first-steps-after-fresh-os-install.md

 ### 4. Configure Software Repositories
 By default, Parrot OS should have the correct repositories, but it’s good to double-check in case you want to enable more sources.

-- **To check or modify repositories:**
+- **To check or modify repositories**

-  Open the file with a text editor:
+  Open the file with a text editor.

   ```bash
   sudo nano /etc/apt/sources.list.d/parrot.list